gearosv2/paynow/README.md

 Dynamically generating payment QR codes on e-commerce or donation pages that allow tracking of payments via reference codes.

 Can be used in conjunction with Bank APIs to detect resolved payments.

-## To do

-Incorporate QR generation into the PaynowQR class with logo / branding options
+It can be used in open source invoicing system Invoice Ninja.

 ## Credits